Central Dalmatia

 Central Dalmatia | Gastronomy

-In Central Dalmatia cuisine, fish plays a significant role in the diet, along with fresh vegetables, olive oil, and seasonings like garlic, rosemary, and parsley.
+In Central Dalmatia cuisine, fish plays a significant role in the diet.
+Other staples include fresh vegetables, olive oil, and seasonings like garlic, rosemary, and parsley.
 Time-honored cooking methods include Buzara, Gradele, and Peka.

-The Buzara method involves preparing seafood in olive oil, wine, garlic, and fresh herbs resulting in a unique, flavorful sauce.
+The Buzara method involves preparing seafood in olive oil, wine, garlic, and fresh herbs.
+This method results in a unique, flavorful sauce.

-The Peka method involves putting all ingredients (such as lamb or octopus, served with seasoned potatoes) in a bell-shaped pot under a heavy iron lid.
-Afterward, the ingredients slowly simmer in their juices.
+The Peka method involves putting all ingredients (such as lamb or octopus) in a bell-shaped pot with a heavy iron lid.
+The ingredients slowly simmer in their juices.

 No matter the dish you would like to try, your chef will undoubtedly be able to create it.